KiranGaneshKorada/KiranGaneshKorada/README.md

 ### Hi there 👋, I'm Kiran Ganesh Korada
 # 💫 About Me:
 🌱 I’m currently working on Django and mastering DSA.
-Looking forward to explore data science, machine learning and Python related stuff etc.,
+Looking forward to explore machine learning, Deep Learning and Python related stuff.

 ## 🌐 Socials: